 3 Abbreviations and acronyms

-RDI-S: Industry automation in shielded environments
+RDI-S: Radiodetermination systems of industry automation in shielded environments

-TS/RDI-S: Terahertz spectroscopy industry automation in shielded environments
+THzS/RDI-S: Terahertz spectroscopy industry automation in shielded environments

-4 Service applications
+4 ISM and SRD applications

 TS/RDI-S has a wide variety of applications in industrial operations but none in consumer products.
 Uses generally include industrial process monitoring and control; non-destructive imaging; and research and development spectroscopy.
 It has been used for industrial online factory process monitoring and control by measuring parameters such as multilayer thickness of extruded plastics; multilayer thicknesses of paints (including wet paint); basis weight; density; delamination and moisture.